A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations

 \subsection{Basic Feasible Functionals}

-We assume familiarity with Turing machines and to the basics of computability and complexity~\cite{AroraBarak}.
-In this paper, we consider \textit{deterministic multi-tape Turing machines}.
+We assume familiarity with Turing Machines and basic notions of computability and complexity theory~\cite{AroraBarak}.
+In this paper, we consider \textit{deterministic multi-tape Turing Machines}.
 Those are, conceptually, machines consisting of a finite set of states, one or more (but a fixed number of) right-infinite \textit{tapes} divided into cells.
 Each tape is equipped with a tape head that scans the symbols on the tape's cells and may write on it.
 The head can move to the left or right.
-A k-ary \textit{Oracle Turing Machine} (OTM) is a deterministic multi-tape Turing machine with at least \( 2k + 1 \) tapes: one main tape for (input/output), \( k \) designated \emph{query} tapes, and \( k \) designated \emph{answer} tapes.
+A k-ary \textit{Oracle Turing Machine} (OTM) is a deterministic multi-tape Turing Machine with at least \( 2k + 1 \) tapes: one main tape for (input/output), \( k \) designated \emph{query} tapes ($\mathtt{querytape}_i$ for $1 \leq i \leq k$) and \( k \) designated \emph{answer} tapes ($\mathtt{answertape}_i$).
 It also has \( k \) distinct \emph{query states} \( q_i \) and \( k \) \emph{answer states} \( a_i \).